NorthStarUAS/Simulator/docs/FCS_ex1.md

   lateral and longitudinal axes, if we build that into the controller the result could be some amount of roll and yaw when all we wanted was pitch.
-In theory with perfect data and a perfect fit, all this would be accounted for, but the reality is our data is not perfect, our fit is not perfect, and we could match high frequency correlations in the data that we don't want to convey to our flight controller.
+In theory with perfect data and a perfect fit, all this would be accounted for, but the reality is our data is not perfect, our fit is not perfect, and unwanted high frequency correlations in the data could creep in that we don't want to convey to our flight controller output.
 * Speaking of frequencies ... all of this is done in the time domain!
 But controls people love to do everything in the frequency domain.
 * Speaking of unwanted high frequency correlations and coupling, I have experimented with low pass filtering /all/ the input data to fit to the lower frequency trends.
 I don't have a solid theoretical basis for doing this, but it seems to work well.
+The logic here is that we want to move the (output) control surface directly to the correct steady state location for our requested input.
+High frequency correlations may get in the way of that and drive the outputs needlessly.
+Short period oscillations can be addressed by the separate damping terms.